Aizuko/duckietown/lab2/lab2_writeup.md

     alt="64cm measured distance in an AR-ruler screenshot of an iPhone" /></div>

- - Created a PID controller with good dead reckoning which worked perfectly in the simulator
- - Continued to scrap pieces of the PID controller, like the duckietown exit notice
- - Explain why it's off...

 ### Putting it all together

 For the video above, we recorded [this